Werewolf by Night (TV special): Plot

 Following the death of Ulysses Bloodstone, five experienced monster hunters, including Jack Russell, are summoned by Ulysses' widow, Verussa, to Bloodstone Manor, where they are instructed to participate in a competitive hunt to determine their new leader, who will wield the powerful Bloodstone.
 Ulysses' estranged daughter Elsa also arrives to compete for the Bloodstone, despite Verussa warning her against doing so.

 The hunt begins in a large maze on the grounds of the manor, with a captured monster that has been implanted with the Bloodstone as the hunters' quarry.
-Following a brief encounter with Elsa, Russell finds the monster, "Ted", a friend that Russell was searching for and intended to rescue, while Elsa fights and kills one of the other hunters.
+Following a brief encounter with Elsa, Russell finds the monster, "Ted", who is revealed to be a friend that Russell was searching for and actually intended to rescue, while Elsa fights and kills one of the other hunters.
 Russell leaves Ted to carry out his escape plan, and once again stumbles upon Elsa while she is hiding in a mausoleum.
-The two agree to work together to free Ted and obtain the Bloodstone for Elsa.
+The two agree to work together to free Ted and obtain the Bloodstone for Elsa, who has become disillusioned with her father's monster hunting legacy.
 Ted kills another of the hunters and Russell destroys the outer wall of the maze so they can escape.
 Ted flees into the forest after Elsa removes the Bloodstone from him.
 However, the Bloodstone reacts violently to Russell's touch, indicating that he is also a monster, as Verussa and the remaining hunters arrive.

 Verussa captures Russell and Elsa, places them in a cage, and uses the Bloodstone to trigger Russell's transformation into his werewolf form.
 Instead of killing Elsa as Verussa intended, the werewolf escapes the cage and slaughters Verussa's guards, but Verussa subdues him using the Bloodstone.
 Elsa also escapes, kills the two remaining hunters, and stops Verussa from killing the werewolf.
 As she attempts to approach him, the werewolf attacks Elsa, but spares her upon recognizing her and leaves the manor.
 A furious Verussa tries to shoot Elsa, but is incinerated by Ted, who then leaves to find Russell while Elsa takes possession of the manor and the Bloodstone.
 The next day, Russell awakens in the forest in his human form with Ted watching over him, and is pleased to learn that Elsa is safe.